Bubba the Love Sponge: 1996–2004: WXTB Tampa

 Clem decided to remain in Tampa, partly because he had other business ventures there.
 He started a morning show at WXTB in December 1996, and continued to host a pre-recorded show that was syndicated in six other cities, including Cincinnati, Toledo, Columbus, Louisville, Atlanta, and Jacksonville.

 In June 1997, Jacor Communications was fined $4,000 for airing Clem's discussions of having sex with a lesbian couple on February 25.
 In October 1998, Citicasters, WXTB's owner, was fined $23,000 for various broadcasts, including one from May 1997 that included one of the crew describing their enema experience.
 This was followed by a $4,000 fine for a June 12, 1997, show that had a woman masturbating over the phone, and a $7,000 fine in 1999 for a May 28, 1998, segment that involved a caller ordering a sex doll.

 By mid-1999, Clem had received four Billboard Personality of the Year awards.
 He was earning six figures and owned two nightclubs, one of them Planet Bubba in Spring Hill.
-His radio show crew included Mike "Cowhead" Calta, Mike "Manson" Waters, Whitey Pippen, Scotty the Body, and Anita Wadd.
+His radio show crew included Mike "Cowhead" Calta, Mike "Manson" Waters, Whitey Pippen, Scotty the Body, Matt "Spiceboy" Loyd, Anita Wadd and Ned.
 In November 2000, Clem was a candidate to succeed the Pinellas County sheriff.

 In January 2001, Clem's show entered national syndication on stations in Jacksonville, Orlando, Hartford, West Palm Beach, Ft.
 Myers, Wichita, Kansas, Shreveport, and Macon, Georgia.

 In February 2002, Clem was faced with animal cruelty charges following the February 27, 2001, broadcast, which featured the Bubba's Road Kill Barbecue.
-The show involved the on-air castration and killing of a feral hog a hunter had captured in the station's parking lot, and sound effects of hogs feeding were broadcast to have listeners believe it was being harassed and aggravated.
+The show involved the on-air castration and killing of a feral hog in the station's parking lot that a hunter had captured, and sound effects of hogs feeding were broadcast to have listeners believe it was being harassed and aggravated.
 The hog was cooked and eaten by the crowd present.
 Clem, his executive producer Brent Hatley, and two others present were charged with felony animal cruelty.
 A jury acquitted them in March.

 In January 2004, the FCC issued a $755,000 fine to Clear Channel Communications for objectionable comments from July 19, 2001.
 The fine consisted of the maximum $27,500 fine for each of the 26 stations that aired the segments, plus $40,000 for record-keeping violations.
 The segment involved sexual discussions among the cartoon characters Alvin and the Chipmunks, George Jetson, and Scooby-Doo, among others.
 Clem was fired on February 23.
 At the time he had the number one show in the Tampa area in the 18–54-year-old male demographic.